fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 #### Escapes

-Allen doesn't really have any special moves or supers that get him out of trouble sadly.
+Allen doesn't really have any special moves or supers that get him out of trouble.
 For the most part he needs to run away the old fashioned way or use his Reversals.

 - - -